 As the colony grew wealthier, more and more mourners received rings, scarves and gloves.
 The wealth or popularity of the deceased was highlighted by the number of gifts distributed or the length of the funeral bell ringing.

 The showiness and expense offended Puritan leaders, and several efforts limited the practices.
-In 1741, the Massachusetts government ruled it would fine a person 50 pounds for distributing wine or rum and funeral rings, and restricted gloves to pall bearers and the clergy.
+In 1741, the Massachusetts government decided to fine a person 50 pounds for distributing wine or rum or funeral rings.
+The colony also restricted gloves to pall bearers and the clergy.

 In Salem, the government hoped to curb excessive bell ringing and grandiose funerals by limiting what undertakers could charge for bell-ringing.
 Officials also limited the number of times a bell could be rung, as well as the overall cost of organizing the funeral.